HanBock8359/ubuild-jekyll/index.md

   headline: TermSetter (Better than UofM Aurora)
   content: TermSetter is an Android Application that can you used as an alternative
     of UofM Aurora.
 You can use TermSetter to login, explore offered courses, and register courses you want.
-It also provides a better GUI as well.
+It also provides a better GUI as well.<br><br>YouTube Video
 - template: 1-column-text
   block: one-column-1
   content: '&lt;iframe width="560" height="315" src="<a href="https://www.youtube.com/embed/EiKK04Ht8QI"